fmjstudios/artwork/projects/bashlib/README.md

 # ❔ Why

 These icons primarily serve our [`bashlib` Project](https://github.com/fmjstudios/bashlib), particularly because Bash does not "provide" icons.
-STherefore we downloaded icons we decided fit and stored them here for later re-use.
+Therefore we downloaded icons we decided fit and stored them here for later re-use.

 ### ©️ Copyright